Generating Optimal Initial Conditions for Smoothed Particle Hydrodynamics Simulations: Introduction

-Each SPH particle $i$ has an associated size, its so-called smoothing length, which is usually denominated as $h_i$.
+Each SPH particle $i$ has an associated size $h_i$, its so-called smoothing length.
 Fluid properties such as temperature or density are smoothed according to a smoothing function $W$, which is referred to as the SPH kernel.
-The most commonly used kernel functions are cubic splines \citep{MonaghanSPH} that are compact within 2 smoothing lengths, and are vanishing outside.
-A particle's fluid properties can then be expressed as a linear combination of all neighboring particles contributing to a particle's position.
+The most commonly used kernel functions are cubic splines \citep{MonaghanSPH} that are non-zero only within two smoothing lengths of the particle.\footnote{The GADGET astrophysical SPH code defines the kernel to be non-zero from $r=0$ to $1h$ instead of $0$ to $2h$ \citep{springel01}.} Fluid properties at the location of a particle can then be calculated as a linear combination of the contributions from all neighboring particles.
 Thus, it is essential for this technique to start out with initial conditions whose interpolation properties are as accurate as possible.
-In additions, the initial particle setup has to be as natural to SPH as possible, i.e. it should be very close to a configuration that would arise by itself in an SPH simulation.
-This also implies that we need a particle setup that is not based on lattice structures, as the artificial alignments of SPH particles may cause numerical artifacts.
+In addition, the initial particle setup should be as close as possible to a configuration that would arise by itself in an SPH simulation.

-The simplest and also most popular, despite their known drawbacks, setup methods include the arrangement in lattices due to their well known interpolation accuracies and ease of setup.
-The simplest and one of the most popular methods is the cubic lattice configuration, which has been shown to be a non-stable equilibrium configuration and has strong preferred geometrical axes along the x, y and z axes \citep{LombardiMixing}.
-There are infinitely many lattice configuration that could in principle be used to produce SPH initial conditions.
-During the rest of this paper, we will focus on the two arguably best lattice configurations, cubic and hexagonal close packing.
-These two optimal and most efficient ways to pack spheres of equal sizes are stable against random perturbation and thus much preferred to a simple cubic lattice \citep{MonaghanSPH}.
-We will also include a comparison with a new configuration method based on a quaquaversal tiling of space that has recently been suggested for quasi-random initial conditions of cosmological N-body simulations \citep{HansenQuaqua}.
+Due to their well-known interpolation properties and ease of construction, the simplest setup schemes often arrange particles on a lattice.
+While there are many lattice configurations that could in principle be used to produce SPH initial conditions, we focus on three popular configurations---a simple cubic lattice, a cubic close-packed lattice, and a hexagonal close-packed lattice.
+The simplest such arrangement (and one of the most popular) is the cubic lattice configuration, which has been shown to be an unstable equilibrium configuration and has strong preferred directions along the x, y and z axes \citep{morris96,LombardiMixing}.
+Cubic close-packed and hexagonal close-packed lattices represent the two optimal and most efficient ways to pack spheres of equal sizes; they are stable against random perturbation and thus much preferred to a simple cubic lattice \citep{MonaghanSPH}.
+We also include a comparison with a new configuration method based on a quaquaversal tiling of space that has recently been suggested for quasi-random initial conditions of cosmological N-body simulations \citep{HansenQuaqua}.